ImmuneDynamics/ImmuneDynamics.github.io/about.md

 ---

 The Immune Dynamics team is a multi-disciplinary collaboration between the [Sydney Cytometry Facility](https://sydneycytometry.org.au/) and multiple research and technology labs, combining expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science.
-Led/coordinated by Dr. Thomas Ashhurst, Dr. Mark Read, and Prof. Nicholas King, this team draws from SCF, PATHOLOGY, IDI, and SCS at USYD.
+Led by Dr. Thomas Ashhurst and Dr. Mark Read, this team draws from SCF, PATHOLOGY, IDI, and SCS at USYD.

 <!-- TOM - MARK - FELIX -->